Nas1010/task-manager/README.md

 - Unit Testing: Implemented unit tests using Vitest for both backend and frontend  to ensure all components and features are working as expected.

+# Deployment

+- Frontend: Deployed on Vercel
+- Backend: Hosted on Render
+- Database: Managed with Supabase

+You can access the live application here: https://task-manager-eight-bay.vercel.app/

 # Installation Instructions

 ## Clone the repository